mozilla/data-docs/concepts/profile/profile_creation.md

 In order to understand the behaviour of users and base analysis on things like the profile creation date, it is essential to understand how a profile is created and identified by the browser.

+A profile can also be reset or deleted by the user.
+The user can opt-out of or opt-in to sending Telemetry data.

+These different cases are described in more detail in the following sections.

 ### Profile Creation

 #### First use